Balanced Coexistence Model

 👉Authority and Trust in Administrative Systems [Balanced Coexistence Model – Part 30]

-Part III: Trust as Technology
+Part IV: Trust as Technology

 Institutions fail not because rules are absent, but because implementation is fragmented.
 Immigration, labor, tax, and social systems remain disconnected, producing instability and distrust.
 The Balanced Coexistence Model emphasizes RegTech and institutional connectivity to sustain explainability, consistency, and real-world functionality.